-I love “stick to your ribs” soups like this beef and bean soup, and so do my kids.
+I love “stick to your ribs” soups, like slow cooker butternut squash soup, hearty minestrone soup, bean mushroom soup, and this beef and bean soup, and so do my kids.
 Good news because soup is cheap, makes great leftovers and can be easily made clean eating.
 In fact, most homemade soups are clean.
 The issue arises when you eat out.
 I never order a soup at a restaurant because that is not what I go to a restaurant for.
 Restaurant is for something I can’t make at home.
 Like a killer burger, chicken wings or pizza.
 I mean I could but that is too much work and not great for leftovers.
 Since we do not buy deli meat, our lunch is dinner leftovers.
 All I mentioned above is a treat once in years.

 At Tim Hortons, I usually order chili this time of the year and boys get a sandwich.
 But what I have been eyeing on their menu are SOUPS.
 Thick, rich, chock full of everything and probably a load of crap too.
 Like what are they thickened with?!
 Like what tail ends and ear muscles are in my chilli?!
 Well, I don’t think I wanna know.
 It is a survival meal so doesn’t matter.

 So one Friday night sipping on wine, I made a Tim Hortons type of hearty beef and bean soup, but all organic and healthy.
 I swear my best recipes are the ones that are totally unplanned and throw everything together.
 I found a smart way to thicken it – cornmeal!
 Man, that is genius.
 And I personally love wild rice and white beans.
 Those ingredients are not something I eat on a regular basis so it was nice to eat different soup, even with different kind of rice and beans.
 Small things but life is full of them, right?!